-- The right to undertake an exploration to find the Flor de la Mar, a Portuguese ship that sank in 1511 with a rumored large cargo of treasures. - 2 A program to salvage/recover shipwreck artifacts at various sites throughout Panay Island, Philippines. - 1 A program to salvage a Japanese submarine sunk during World War ll.
+- The right to undertake an exploration to find the Flor de la Mar, a Portuguese ship that sank in 1511 with a rumored large cargo of treasures. - 2 A program to survey and salvage two World War II ships sunk during World War II.